clarabatt/pet-food-advice/docs/feature-enhancements.md

 6. **Error component to show a message when the API is down.**

+7. **Calculate the recommended food amount.** The API can return the recommended amount of food for the pet based on the weight of food characteristics as calories.

+8. **Give tips about dividing the food amount throughout the day.** The front end can show a screen with different arrangements of food portions.
+For example, if the recommended amount is 100g, the user can divide it into two meals of 50g or three meals of 33g.
+Another tip we can show is to use a scale to measure the food amount at the beginning of the day and put it in a container to avoid over or under-feeding the pet.

 ## Backend

 1. **Use a real database solution to store the data.** I suggest a NoSQL database because the food objects can change and gain different attributes over time, as it's not a core feature and managing a relational database would consume a lot of time.